-Coway Korea has just launched their third generation JuicePresso, giving the juicer a totally different look from the first generation.
+Coway Korea has just launched their third generation JuicePresso (Jun 2014), giving the juicer a totally different look from the first generation.

-I took this juicer for a test drive, and the following is my review:
+WE took this juicer for a test drive, and the following is our review:

 What’s New with the CJP-03?

-When I was first introduced to the CJP-03, I was amazed with how “simple” Coway had made this juicer to be.
+When we were first introduced to the CJP-03, we were amazed with how “simple” Coway had made this juicer to be.
 There were considerably less parts, doing away with the wiper blades, mesh screen (strainer), auger, and building them all into one integrated solid piece.

 This is a unique technology of JuicePresso pending patenting (as at time of writing this review).

-I found this interesting as my immediate thought was “time-saver“!
+We found this interesting as our immediate thought was “time-saver“!
 Definitely time-saving when you have two parts less to wash!
 Think less hassle.

 Whereas in other vertical slow juicers, the fruits and vegetables are being crushed on the inside of the mesh screen where the auger is placed, the CJP-03 crushes on the external of the mesh screen, against the internal wall of the juicing bowl.
 The juice is filtered by the strainer to the hollow inside of the screen and then expelled through the juice spout.